cedricmatalog/splitsquad/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Code Quality and Git Hooks

+This project uses Husky to enforce code quality standards through Git hooks.
+These hooks automatically run on specific Git events to ensure code consistency and prevent issues.

+See [GIT_HOOKS.md](./GIT_HOOKS.md) for detailed information about:

+- The pre-commit hook (linting, formatting, and running tests for changed files)
+- The commit-msg hook (conventional commit messages)
+- The pre-push hook (type checking, running all tests, and building the application)
+- How to run code quality checks manually

+This ensures that code quality is maintained throughout the development process, and tests pass before code is committed or pushed.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: